-Aspire's Institutional Change initiative (IChange) seeks to cultivate post-secondary institutions where STEM faculty from underrepresented groups (URGs) are widely recruited, hired and retained, and all STEM faculty employ inclusive teaching, advising, and research mentoring.
+Aspire's Institutional Change initiative (IChange) seeks to collaborate with post-secondary institutions where STEM faculty from underrepresented groups (URGs) are widely recruited, hired and retained, and all STEM faculty implement inclusive teaching, advising, and research mentoring.

 The IChange Network is designed to catalyze institutional change by providing a comprehensive, systematic approach to organizational transformation using a structured self-assessment process to inform the development and implementation of an action plan.

 Participating institutions will begin their work with a self-assessment of their current practices and resources.
 Institutions then develop and implement an action plan for initial change and map ways to scale such efforts across all their STEM programs.